cmungall/robot-paper/implementation.md

 ontology developers, and the target(s) is what is released to consumers of the ontology.

+We provide here a formal description of each ROBOT operation.
+We also provide practical examples of how to perform each one of these on the command line on the ROBOT website.

 ## Convert Operation

 The convert operation takes an ontology file in one format, and